Charting New Horizons.

 Magellan And His Longest Voyage

 In 1505 Magellan was part of a Portuguese expedition to India and was believed to have spent around seven years in Goa, Cochin and Quilon.
 Later, Magellan sailed on to Malacca in present-day Malaysia where he distinguished himself in a skirmish with the natives, thus earning a promotion.
-Returning to Lisbon in 1512, Magellan was again active in a Portuguese military action in North Africa and was wounded.
-It was during this campaign that Magellan was accused of illegal trade with the Moors and fell out of official favor.
+Returning to Lisbon in 1512, Magellan was again involved in a Portuguese military action in North Africa and wounded.
+During this campaign, Magellan was accused of illegal trade with the Moors and fell out of official favor.
 From Spain he sailed around South America, discovering the Strait of Magellan, and across the Pacific.
 Though he was killed in the Philippines, one of his ships continued westward to Spain, accomplishing the first circumnavigation of Earth.
 The voyage was successfully terminated by the Basque navigator Juan Sebastián del Cano.

 In 1517 Magellan presented his ideas of sailing west to reach Asia to the Spanish king, Charles V. After his project was accepted and finance secured from the Spanish crown, the usual financial problems and political intrigue delayed the sailing.